DevEverton/HTMLFormsTraining/README.md

 ### Source

-This form is a part of a training material o teamtreehouse.com on the Front-end Web Development track.
+This form is a part of a training material on teamtreehouse.com on the Front-end Web Development track.